Exercises for Knee Osteoarthritis

 In the following situations knee exercises can be done safely:

-- Pain is of long duration, particularly if it is of more than 3 months
+- Pain is of long duration, mainly if it is for more than 3 months

 - No swelling, the rise of local temperature, redness